 A restrictive diet: This philosophy is not meant to be restrictive or mold you to fit a certain label.
 It’s actually designed to be the exact opposite.
 Giving up labels and listening to the way food makes me feel was the best thing I did for my health and I encourage you to do the same.
 Eating whole foods and plant based most of the time allows you to find balance and help heal your relationship with food.

 Cooking all your meals from scratch: Even with the best planning and meal prep routine make everything from scratch just isn’t realistic for everyone.
 It’s okay to rely on minimally processed convenience foods, especially when you’re in a time crunch!
 I have lots in the works, so stay tuned for more meal planning and batching cooking guides, as well as product recs and tips and tricks to eating well without all the work!

 Complicated: The idea here is to simplify eating well by bringing you back to the basics.
-By on your diet and lifestyle as a whole, how you feel and what brings you joy is all you need to start living your best, most nourished life.
+Focusing on your diet and lifestyle as a whole, how you feel, and what brings you joy is all you need to start living your best, most nourished life.